|| Tutorials home | Decreasing risk exposure | Safety tour | Emergencies | Meteorology | Flight Theory | Communications | Builders guide ||

 Back to top

 restricted is Class G, and is open for flight up to, but not including, 10 000 feet amsl to all holders of a valid Pilot Certificate flying any RA-Aus/HGFA/ASRA registered aircraft.
-Flight above 5000 feet requires VHF radio.
+Flight at or above 5000 feet requires VHF radio.
 Class G extends over most of Australia from surface level to the overlying CTA base at 8500 feet amsl, FL125 or FL180.
 The total volume of Class G airspace included between the average land mass elevation of 1100 feet and 10 000 feet is some 20 million cubic kilometres.

 Carriage and use of VHF radio transceivers is generally not mandatory — but highly recommended.
-However, there are about 300 certified, registered or military non-towered aerodromes — usually those which have regular or perhaps occasional RPT movements — where the carriage and use of VHF radio, confirmed to be functioning on the CTAF, is mandatory for all aircraft (including recreational aircraft) operating at that aerodrome.
+However, there are about 300 certified, registered or military non-controlled aerodromes — usually those which have regular or perhaps occasional RPT movements — where the carriage and use of VHF radio, confirmed to be functioning on the CTAF, is mandatory for all aircraft (including recreational aircraft) operating at that aerodrome.
 That type of mandatory radio location was previously known as 'CTAF (R)' but the CTAF (R) term disappeared from the regulations 3 June 2010.

 Back to top